ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 # Troubleshooting performance for {{site.data.keyword.databases-for-mongodb}}
 {: #troubleshooting-performance}

-This guide helps you identify and resolve performance issues in your **{{site.data.keyword.databases-for-mongodb}}** deployment running on {{site.data.keyword.cloud_notm}} and powered by MongoDB.
+Use this guide to help you identify and resolve performance issues in your {{site.data.keyword.databases-for-mongodb}} deployment running on {{site.data.keyword.cloud_notm}} and powered by MongoDB.

-If your applications are experiencing slow responses, timeouts, or inconsistent database performance, follow the steps below.
+If your applications are experiencing slow responses, timeouts, or inconsistent database performance, complete following the steps.

 ## Symptoms of performance issues
 {: #troubleshooting-symptoms}

-You might observe:
+You might observe some of the following symptoms:

 * Increased application latency
 * Slow query log entries